Accounts Receivable Software

 Our data shows that 70% of unpaid invoices are due to technical issues like deliverability problems, missing validations, and payment method issues.

 Consider this: an invoice gets buried in an email with an unclear due date.
 The customer forgets about it and scrambles to find it 90 days later, causing payment delays.
 The solution?
-Streamline the payment process with technology, making it easy for customers to pay.
+Streamline the payment process with technology, making it easy for customers to pay by using a financial CRM.
 We've seen hundreds of B2B businesses improve their DSO this way.

 You might have guessed that by now that we're not big fans of relying on receivable management services.
 Watch our (very tongue-in-cheek) April Fools' Day video below.
 We promise, we didn't actually launch a debt collection service!